 Significant increase in credit risk ("SICR").
 In order to determine whether there has been a significant increase in credit risk, the Bank compares the risk of a default occurring over the life of a financial instrument at the end of the reporting date with the risk of default at the date of initial recognition.
 The assessment considers relative increase in credit risk rather than achieving a specific level of credit risk at the end of the reporting period.
 The Bank considers all reasonable and supportable forward looking information available without undue cost and effort, which includes a range of factors, including behavioural aspects of particular customer portfolios.
-The Bank identifies behavioural indicators of increases in credit risk assessment, either at an individual instrument, or on a portfolio level.
-In 2020, application for payment holidays which were conditional on losing a job or a major source of income was considered as an indicator of SICR, as explained above.
-Refer to Note 7 for details.
+The Bank identifies behavioural indicators of increases in credit risk prior to delinquency and incorporated appropriate forward looking information into the credit risk assessment, either at an individual instrument, or on a portfolio level.